The Invisible Battle: Strengthening Mental Health with Light Therapy

 Those exposed to light therapy showed a quicker reduction of symptoms within the first week, but then stabilized.
 By the end of the study, results for both groups were similar.
 An interesting conclusion from this study is, of course, that light therapy is an effective treatment for seasonal and non-seasonal depression and can be a preferred alternative to pharmaceutical options.

 If you think you may be suffering from depression, your first step is to see a licensed health professional.
-However, if you are diagnosed with depression, light therapy can be a great (healthy and natural) option for you!

 Also in Light Reading